iliakan/node-dev/readme.md

 # What does it do?

 It autoreloads Node.JS in case of any file changes.
-Use it to make the development simple.

     $ npm install dev -g